Macrometacorp/docs/docs/graphs/graph-queries/traversal-queries/filtering-paths.md

         RETURN { vertices: p.vertices[*]._key, edges: p.edges[*].label }
 ```

-The query will filter all paths where the first edge has the attribute _theTruth_ equal to _true_, the first vertex is "G" and the second edge has the attribute _theFalse_ equal to _false_.
-The resulting paths will be up to 5 items long.
+This query filters all paths where the first edge has the attribute `theTruth` equal to `true`, the first vertex is "G," and the second edge has the attribute `theFalse` equal to `false`.
+The resulting paths will be up to five items long.

 :::note
-Although we have defined a _min_ of 1, we will only get results of depth 2.
-This is because for all results in depth 1 the second edge does not exist and hence cannot fulfill the condition here.
+Although the query has a defined a minimum of 1, it only returns results of depth 2.
+This is because, for all results in depth 1, the second edge does not exist and cannot fulfill the condition.
 :::

-### Filter on the entire path
+## Filter on the entire path

 With the help of array comparison operators filters can also be defined on the entire path, like ALL edges should have theTruth == true: